Oldest palm tree in Los Angeles: History

 It started life in the suburban wilds until it was uprooted and moved, probably to San Pedro Street between 2nd and 3rd streets in the 1850s.

 It was chosen in 1889 to be moved to a featured spot in front of the entrance to Arcade Depot, the Los Angeles station for the Southern Pacific Railroad, situated on Alameda Street between 4th and 5th Streets.
-As one historian recalls, "It made the city’s first impression on tourists and transplants disembarking at the station, a sign that they had reached the promised land of sunshine after a long journey west."
+As one historian recalls:

 A quarter of a century later, newspapers were describing the Arcade Depot as "ancient" and "unsightly and inadequate", so Southern Pacific moved its operations to Central Station in 1914 and the Arcade Depot was history.
 The tree some called the "Arcade Palm" found a new home in Exposition Park.